County of Marin Health and Human Services

 Información en Español

-Climate change is increasing the frequency of wildfires in California.
-Wildfires produce high volumes of smoke, leading to unhealthy air quality levels.
-Wildfire smoke is a mix of gases and fine particles from burning trees, plants, buildings, and other material.
-Wildfire smoke can affect people even if they are not near the fire source, due to exposure to particles.
-Individuals especially at risk after exposure to wildfire smoke include people with asthma, COPD, or cardiovascular disease (e.g., ischemic heart disease, congestive heart failure).
-Children, older adults, or those who are pregnant are also especially at risk for severe outcomes.
+Wildfires lead to high volumes of smoke and unhealthy air quality.
+Wildfire smoke is a mix of gases and fine particles from burning trees, plants, buildings, and other materials, and can affect people far from the fire source.
+Those at especially high risk include people with asthma, COPD, cardiovascular disease, young children, older adults, and pregnant individuals.

-Smoke from wildfires can affect health.
-The most common symptoms are eye and throat irritation, coughing, and difficulty breathing.
-Those with health problems, especially heart or respiratory conditions, should take extra caution.
-Follow these precautions to protect your health:
+Common symptoms include eye and throat irritation, coughing, and difficulty breathing.
+People with heart or respiratory conditions should take extra caution.

 • Minimize outdoor activities.